Balhuticaris: Lifestyle

 This hymenocarine most likely engaged in a fast-paced nektonic (free swimming) lifestyle.
 Its large size means that it was safe from most of the other predatory fauna of its environment.
 Many features of the fossils evidence a free swimming, pelagic lifestyle.
-Examples being the presence of a tripartite caudal rami, a feature only found in hymenocarines, and that the carapace goes ventrally beyond the legs, which would have heavily impaired this arthropods ability to crawl on the ocean floor.
+Examples being the presence of a tripartite caudal ramus, a feature only found in hymenocarines, and that the carapace goes ventrally beyond the legs, which would have heavily impaired this arthropods ability to crawl on the ocean floor.
 Its eyes also have a similar shape seen in modern pelagic crustaceans.
 What this arthropod ate has been a difficult question to answer due to the lack of cephalic appendages in the fossils.
 Modern day arthropods of a similar size like lobsters, stomatopods, and giant isopods are mainly scavengers or predators.
-B. voltae however does not posses features that would suggest this, like chelate limbs and gnathobases.
+B. voltae however does not possess features that would suggest this, like chelate limbs and gnathobases.
 Suspension and deposit feeding can also be readily ruled out due to lack of features needed for these lifestyles in B. voltae.
 Currently it is thought to have suctioned in prey in water currents through a ventral groove.
 The animal probably swam while it fed, similar to leptostracan and anostracan crustaceans.
 It is possible that this animal swam in an upside down, or in an inverted position.
-This is not unheard off, as many other free swimming arthropods like anostracans, pelagic trilobites like the Telephinids, xiphosurans, and other odaraiid hymenocarines, like Odaria and Fibulacaris swam in inverted positions.
+This is not unheard of, as many other free-swimming arthropods like anostracans, pelagic trilobites like the Telephinids, xiphosurans, and other odaraiid hymenocarines, like Odaraia and Fibulacaris swam in inverted positions.

 Paleoecology

 The Burgess Shale is a middle Cambrian aged Lagerstätte that lies in British Columbia in Canada.
 This site was the first of its kind to have been discovered and provided great insights into the soft bodied fauna of the early Paleozoic.
-Dozens of creatures have been preserved at this site including Lobopodians, Stem-group and total-group Arthropoda, worms, primitive chordates, sponges, echinoderms, as well as other animal groups.
+Dozens of creatures have been preserved at this site including lobopodians, stem-group and total-group Arthropoda, worms, primitive chordates, echinoderms, sponges, as well as other animal groups.
 This animal was one of the largest of its time, with only the giant radiodonts like Anomalocaris surpassing it in size.
 More specifically, this animal was found in Marble Canyon.
-This Lagerstätte produced new taxa including other hymenocarines like Tokummia, Fibulacaris and Pakucaris, large hurdiid radiodonts like Cambroraster and Titanokorys, as well as other arthropods like Yawunik, Surusicaris, Mollisonia plenovenatrix and annelid Kootenayscolex.
+This Lagerstätte produced new taxa including other hymenocarines like Tokummia, Fibulacaris and Pakucaris, large hurdiid radiodonts like Cambroraster and Titanokorys, as well as other arthropods like the megacheiran genus Yawunik, the isoxyid genus Surusicaris, and the basal chelicerate Mollisonia plenovenatrix.
+Worms have also been found at this site, like the annelid Kootenayscolex.
 Well-preserved specimens of primitive chordate Metaspriggina are also known from there.